 It has been a long year and if anyone deserves a party it is you – oh, and your little one of course!
-So read these tips on surviving a kid’s birthday party, crack out The Woman’s Weekly kids’ party cookbook and start planning.
+So read these tips on surviving a kid’s birthday party, crack out kids’ party cookbook and start planning.

 Life is pretty much a never-ending party for your little one these days anyway.
 There is so much fun to be had, so much to explore and so many games to play.
-Some favourites will include the ‘throwing toys on the floor to see who picks them up’ game, the ‘chase the cat and pull her tail’ game and the ‘remove all the underwear from mummy’s drawer’ game.
+Some favourites will include the ‘throwing toys on the floor to see who picks them up’ game, the ‘chase the cat and pull her tail’ game and the ‘remove all the tissues from the tissue box’ game.

 Vaccinations are due when your baby is 12 months old.
 Make an appointment with your GP or your local immunisation clinic.

-- Order some personalised invitations to your baby’s first birthday party
+- Start to organise your baby’s first birthday party